jaencarrodine/data-hawk/README.md

 ### Deployment

 The site has been deployed on AWS Amplify.
-Instructions to re-deploy on a new instance are as follows:
+Instructions to re-deploy can be found [here](https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/module-one/?e=gs2020&p=build-a-react-app-intro)